3 Must-Know Tips for Holidays With the In-Laws (or Soon-to-Be)!

 The holidays can be a mix of emotions for couples all over the world.
 For new couples, the stress to impress may be even greater.
-We surveyed over 650 engaged and just-married Zola couples to hear how they are spending the holidays this year.
+We surveyed over 650 engaged and just-married Zola couples to hear how they're spending the holidays this year.
 When we asked how couples felt about spending the holidays with their in-laws, more than half said they love their in-laws as much as their own parents!
-To our surprise, only 4% of all couples said they need to have an emergency exit strategy in place.
+To our surprise, only 4 percent of all couples said they need to have an emergency exit strategy in place.
 Not bad, not bad.

 Don't Arrive Empty-Handed